 5. Click Start Sync to execute the task.

 Options: comment the task and set email notification here.
-If you are running a file backup task, you’ll be able to encrypt backup image, split image and compress image in this option if you run backup task.
+If you are running a file backup task, you’ll be able to encrypt backup image, split image and compress image in this option.

 Two available ways on how to copy files using Command Prompt in Windows 7 are presented in this article.
 Choose the most helpful one based on your situation.
 What’s more, another way on how to easily copy files in Windows 7/8/10/11 is also discussed.
 You are able to move hard drive to new computer in Windows 7 with the comprehensive backup software - AOMEI Backupper.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.